 YMCA Flood Relief

 The YMCA of Frederick at 1000 North Market Street received a $500,000 matching grant from the Ausherman Family Foundation to conduct repairs from damages incurred during major flooding of the facility on Sept.
 24, 2015.
 Damages totaled $2 million.
 Repairs were made and the facility reopened.
-Any public contributions to the flood relief fund will be matched by the Ausherman Family Foundation.
+Any public contributions to the flood relief will be matched by the Ausherman Family Foundation.